fyodor-org-uk/fyodor/user-guide/string-generators/index.md

 ###`defaultLatinBasic`###
-The default character set used (shown earlier) if none specified, this is the ASCII standard without the control characters (1 - 32, things like backspace, linefeed etc) and without the double quote character (see later)
+The default character set used (shown earlier) if none specified, this is the ASCII standard without the control characters (1 - 32, things like backspace, linefeed etc.) and without the double quote character (see later)

 ###`latin1`###
 The non-control characters from the second Unicode block (160 - 255) - common international punctuation